-In organic livestock farms grass-legume (alfalfa, red and white clover, etc.) leys are a relatively common element, as the grass-legume mix can be used as fodder and the positive effects on soil fertility, pest management and nitrogen fixation in the soil are well known.
-But for stockless farms even under organic management, the grass-legume biomass would have to be mulched, which involves a loss of financial value, nutrients and evokes nitrous oxide release.
+In organic livestock farms, grass-legume (alfalfa, red and white clover, etc.) leys are a relatively common element, as the grass-legume mix can be used as fodder and the positive effects on soil fertility, pest management and nitrogen fixation in the soil are well known.
+However, for stockless farms even under organic management, the grass-legume biomass would have to be mulched, which involves a loss of financial value, nutrients and evokes nitrous oxide release.

-What is the SOLMACC practice
+What are the SOLMACC farmers doing?

 In order to reduce GHG emissions on the farms, SOLMACC farmers implement different changes in their crop rotation systems, depending on their farm structures, size and technical/financial possibilities.
+For example, they:

 Two different cooperation models were established:

-- Cooperation between stockless and livestock farms (stockless farm exports grass-legume, imports manure) are established
+- Cooperation between stockless and livestock farms (stockless farm exports grass-legume, imports manure) are established.

-- Cooperation with biogas producing farms: Biogas plants are often associated with intensive maize monocultures with all related negative environmental effects (soil erosion, fertiliser application, biodiversity decline); the use of grass-legume in biogas plants can help to increase the sustainability of biogas plants (increased carbon stock in soil under grass-legume mixtures, higher biodiversity, soil structure improvement and increased resilience to extreme weather events, biological nitrogen fixation)
+- Cooperation with biogas producing farms: Biogas plants are often associated with intensive maize monocultures with all related negative environmental effects (soil erosion, fertiliser application, biodiversity decline); the use of grass-legume in biogas plants can help to increase the sustainability of biogas plants (increased carbon stock in soil under grass-legume mixtures, higher biodiversity, soil structure improvement and increased resilience to extreme weather events, biological nitrogen fixation).